AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 Round-to-nearest attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this section, we discuss three attributes used for rounding.
+In this section, we discuss three attributes used for rounding:
+:ada:`Rounding`, :ada:`Unbiased_Rounding`, :ada:`Machine_Rounding`
 In all cases, the rounding attributes return the nearest integer value (as a floating-point value).
 For example, the rounded value for 4.8 is 5.0 because 5 is the closest integer value.

 Let's see some examples: